-U.S. Bishop-elect resigns over abuse allegation weeks before taking office
+U.S. Bishop-elect Resigns Over Abuse Allegation Weeks Before Taking Office

 Mulloy submitted his resignation after he received a summary of the allegation, the diocese added.

-Police in Duluth and Rapid City did not immediately respond to calls for comment early on Monday.
+A spokesman for Rapid City’s police force said there was no active investigation into the bishop-elect.
+Police in Duluth did not immediately respond to calls for comment.

 For the past two decades the Roman Catholic Church around the world has been hit by a raft of sexual abuse cases and has spent billions of dollars in settlements, expenses that in many cases have led to the closing of parishes and schools.